The following architectural description applies to the entire Hitachi ID Bravura Security Fabric when the software is deployed on-premises:

-Multiple Hitachi ID Suite servers can be installed, using a built-in data replication facility.
+Multiple Hitachi ID Bravura servers can be installed, using a built-in data replication facility.
 Workload can be distributed using any load-balancing technology (IP, DNS, etc.).
 The end result is a multi-master, active-active, geographically distributed architecture that is very easy to setup, as replication is handled at the application layer.

 Open standards are used for inbound integration (SOAP) and outbound communications (SOAP, SMTP, HTTP, etc.).